DrrBurger/DrrBurger/README.md

 ---

 ### :man_technologist: About Me :
-- In the past, I was a chef.
-Now I'm a Go and Python developer !!!
+- I'm a Go and Python developer

-- I love reading books and I love learning new things!!!
+- I love reading books and I love learning new things

 - In my free time, I solve problems on Codewar, Leetcode, read tech articles, and watchin "IT" videos.